Table of Contents

 Indexed/Fixed Indexed Universal Life

 With indexed/fixed indexed universal life insurance, you have control over how the funds in your policy are allocated among different interest-accruing accounts.
 If you allocate premiums to an indexed account, rather than an indexed account where a fixed rate is set by the life insurance company, the cash value will be eligible to receive any earned "indexed interest credits."
 Since a market index can have more changes in performance and even be negative some years, this may be riskier than traditional universal life insurance.
 However, the life insurance company could set limits on your maximum potential loss and gain.
 These policies may have a guaranteed death benefit.

 Variable Universal Life

-Variable universal life insurance allows you to invest the cash value in certain mutual fund securities, such as an equity or bond fund, and these are often called sub-accounts.
-The potential growth of the cash value is the highest of all universal policies but your risk is also higher.
+Variable universal life insurance allows you to invest the cash value in certain mutual fund securities, such as an equity or bond fund, which are often called sub-accounts.
+The potential growth of the cash value for variable universal life is the highest of all universal policies, but your risk is also higher.
 Depending on the policy terms, you could even potentially lose cash value during market downturns.
 These policies do not have a guaranteed death benefit.

 Group Universal Life

 Group universal life insurance is a workplace benefit offered by some employers.
 If available, employees have the choice to sign up for a policy at work, and their employer may cover some or all the cost.
 Since many people are signing up, the life insurance company may offer a group discount.
 It's up to the employer to decide what version of universal life policies are available through the group plan.